pseyfert/LFVdiagrams/README.md

     make

-The resulting diagrams can be found in the 'pdf_files' folder.
+The resulting diagrams can be found in the `pdf_files` folder.

 [feynmf]:   http://ctan.org/pkg/feynmf